hgan0/tree-SOM/README.md

-# Develop a delay spectrum diagnosis tool for CHIME
+# Develop a data explorative tool

-Using self-organising vector attribute maps and pattern spectra to diagnose delay spectra of CHIME data
+Using self-organising vector attribute maps and pattern spectra to diagnose images